-That being said, it’s worth noting that even though bourbon doesn’t have carbs, you do get a considerable amount of calories with whiskey though.
-A shot of Jim Beam Bourbon, for instance, contains about 100 calories.
+That being said, it’s worth noting that even though bourbon doesn’t have carbs, you get a considerable amount of calories with whiskey.
+For instance, a shot of Jim Beam Bourbon contains about 100 calories.

 The absence of carbs in bourbon is solely the result of the distillation process.
-It is not caused by aging in oak barrels, as some people think.
+Some people think it is not caused by aging in oak barrels.

-Most spirits contain plenty of sugar, which gradually decreases throughout the fermentation process.
-It is then that the yeast in the solution converts the sugar into low-ABV alcohol from five to 15%.
+Most spirits contain plenty of sugar, gradually decreasing throughout fermentation.
+Then, the yeast in the solution converts the sugar into low-ABV alcohol from five to 15%.

 Specific sugar bases are usually used to produce different types of alcohol, including barley sugars, grape sugars, apple sugars, and even honey.
 With bourbon, corn is a crucial ingredient.

 By the time fermentation is completed, most of the sugar initially present would be almost completely gone, leaving only a negligible amount.
-What you get is a product that consists of 85% to 95% water along with a minimal amount of excess sugar.
+You get a product consisting of 85% to 95% water and a minimal amount of excess sugar.

 Some distillers increase the heating temperature if they feel it is necessary.
 This may be the case when boiling leftover sugar and water before transferring them for collection and condensation of the steam.

 The result is a spirit consisting of 60% to 90% alcohol and 10% to 40% water, with the sugar all but gone.
-There are no carbs at all because there weren’t any carbs in the solution in the first place.
+There are no carbs because there weren’t any in the solution in the first place.

 Also see: Is Bourbon Gluten Free?